cloudflare/cloudflare-docs/content/queues/reference/how-queues-works.md

 ### Pull consumers

-A queue can have a HTTP-based consumer that pulls from the queue.
+A queue can have a HTTP-based consumer that pulls from the queue, instead of messages being pushed to a Worker.
 This consumer can be any HTTP-speaking service that can communicate over the Internet.
 Review the [pull consumers](/queues/reference/pull-consumers/) to learn how to configure a pull-based consumer.

 ## Messages